 The Solution: You owe it to your employees to highlight your communication protocol.
 Let them understand your style and needs and offer positive reinforcement as they adapt their habits to meet your needs.
 Of course, as a manager, you have the responsibility to also understand their preferences and flex to adapt to their style for your own interactions with your employees.
-Also, remember to highlight to your employees that for emergencies and big problems, all bets are off and to communicate with you immediately.
+Also, remember to highlight to your employees that they must immediately notify you of emergencies and big problems.

 Cultivating an effective communication routine with your employees will help them structure their own work and operate with the assurance that they are properly supporting you.

-4. Not Sharing Bad News With You.
-If you’ve ever been caught by surprise about a problem one of your employees was involved in or knew about, you understand how aggravating this issue.
+If you’ve ever been caught by surprise about a problem one of your employees was involved in or knew about, you understand how aggravating this issue can be.
 Your tendency may be to display some combination of anger and frustration.
 Instead, bite your tongue and follow the solution described here.

-Simply reinforce that it is critically important for him/her to involve you in future situations.
+Simply reinforce that it is critically important for them to involve you in future situations.
 Ask if they understand and then end the discussion and move forward.

 The willingness to share bad news with the boss is a function of trust.
 It is possible your employee assumed that you would be angry and that the news might jeopardize their employment or at least your evaluation of them.
 You must reinforce that it is both expected and safe for people to share bad news with you.
 Just remember to not metaphorically shoot the messenger.

 The Solution: Go out of your way to share with your team members the destructive potential of gossip.
-Reinforce that the subject of gossip is always at a disadvantage and that the individuals engaging in and spreading gossip are risking damage to their own reputations.
-Reinforce the need for people to ignore gossip.
-Encourage them instead to seek people out and ask questions if they have workplace issues or concerns.
+Let them know that the individuals engaging in and spreading gossip are risking damage to their own reputations.
+Reinforce the need for people to ignore gossip, and encourage them instead to seek people out and ask questions if they have workplace issues or concerns.

 Open, honest dialog is better than questionable allegations raised behind someone’s back.
 Your work in eliminating gossip will pay dividends in the form of a healthy workplace where individuals feel respected at all times.

 The Solution: Reinforcing a culture of accountability for results is critical to your success.
 Teach employees to use proper project management techniques, including identifying their completion and delivery dates.
-While dates sometimes slip, it is incumbent upon you to ensure your employee keeps his/her word and brings every project to closure.
+While dates sometimes slip, it is incumbent upon you to ensure your employees keep their word and bring every project to closure.

 Too many lingering projects drains resources and management attention.
 If you are struggling with a “70-Percenter,” redouble your efforts to observe, coach, and as needed take action.
 Just as your employees expect 100-percent from you as the manager, you expect the same from them.